somT-oss/gin-server/README.md

 ## Architecture
 The architecture of this application involves two main components, a server and a queue.
 An endpoint on the server is used to send source code and the language type to a queue service, in this case Amazon Simple Queue Service (SQS).
 The queue serves a buffer to hold code submissions.
 Another endpoint is used to read the message from the queue and process the code in the same server within a docker container.

+If the code executes properly and the docker container exits without an error exit_status code, a 200 status code is returned, otherwise a 400 status code is returned.

 ## Prerequisites
 - An AWS account